-RICS is delighted to invite you to a CPD event run on Ethics and Compliance in the Built Environment which will be held on the 18 December 2019 – (UAE time zone)
+RICS is delighted to invite you to a CPD event run on Ethics and Compliance in the Built Environment which will be held on the 18 December 2019.
+United Arab Emirates time zone (UTC +4)

 Summary of the Topic: This session will cover aspects of Ethics and Compliance in the Built Environment, including definitions, challenges, ethical dilemmas, legal requirements, professionalism and so on.